Michael G. Scales, Ed.D.

-Dr. Scales is a board member of The Christian & Missionary Alliance Foundation, Inc. (Shell Point Retirement Community), the largest life care community in Florida.
+Dr. Scales is a board member of The Christian & Missionary Alliance Foundation, Inc. (Shell Point Retirement Community).
 He was elected to the Presidents Council of the National Collegiate Athletic Association (NCAA), a 15-member panel of university presidents, the chief governing body for NCAA Division II athletics, where he served as a Championships Committee Liaison.
 He was named the 2013 Paul Harris Fellow by the Nyack Rotary Club, the organization’s highest service recognition, established by Rotary International in 1957 and named after its founder.
 Other previous leadership positions include his tenure as board secretary for the New York State Commission on Independent Colleges and Universities (cIcu) board of trustees and his role as chair and vice chair of the Council for Christian Colleges & Universities (CCCU) Commission for Advancing Intercultural Competencies.

 Married to the former Susan Lynn DeLany for more than four decades, Dr. Scales and his wife are the parents of two daughters and two sons and the grandparents of five grandsons and two granddaughters.